 There is something much deeper than the “declarative love” on which so many modern marriages are built.
 The deeper love is the love that says: “Even though you are wrong, I will stand by you.
 Even though you have disgraced yourself and disgraced me in the process, I will not abandon you, even if it means I will be further disgraced by you.
 I will stand by you and try to educate you because I know that you have it in you to make me proud of you.”
 That is the love of a parent.
 This deeper love is not the declarative sort that sends flowers to the beloved and thinks that it has fulfilled its obligation.
 Rather, it is the sort that sits beside the beloved’s sickbed in hospital night after night, long after the doctors have given up hope.
 It is the sort that gives the last of one’s food to another, in full knowledge that he will be dead in half an hour despite all we can do.
 It is the sort of love that opens its hand to those who strive to return, no matter how far they’ve wandered.

 We don’t mention God’s love for us just as we don’t “theologize” about God the way some religions do.
-We aren’t obsessed with theorizing about God simply because we take God for granted, as an axiom.
-We don’t expect our tradition to provide “theological” answers, but to tell us what sort of people we should aspire to be, and how to live in order to make ourselves into such.
-This is a turning toward the world, with God in the background, rather than turning toward God with the world in the background.
+We aren’t concerned with theorizing about God simply because we take God for granted, as an axiom.
+We don’t expect our tradition to provide “theological” answers, but to tell us what sort of people we should aspire to be, and how to live in order to become those people.
+This is a turning toward the world, with God as the starting point, rather than turning toward God with the world as the starting point.
 It is a path that starts with God and goes outward—a path from God to the world.
 It is a very rocky path in places.

-While most religions tend to be God-oriented, our culture takes God as the starting point, a given, something that scarcely needs to be acknowledged.
+While most religions tend to be God-oriented, our culture takes God as a given, something that scarcely needs to be acknowledged on the conscious level.
 It is taken for granted as the air we breathe.
 We are not God-oriented.
 We start from God and look toward the world.
 We are life-oriented.
-And so with this concept of love.
+And so too with this concept of love.
 It is axiomatic.
 It doesn’t need to be constantly mentioned because it is woven into the very fabric of our being and finds expression in our liturgy, not in what we say, but in what we have no need of saying.

 The spaces between the letters speak volumes of our love for God, and God’s love for us.